poult-lab/daily-word/english_words_ learning.md

 [verb] Which planets [ˈplænɪt]  can sustain life?

-"to provide enough of what sb/sth needs in order to live or exist"
+"to provide enough of what sb/sth needs in order to live or exist" "维持"

 [verb] a period of sustained economic growth.